-The GrabGas controversy last week didn't really come as a surprise, as it seems to be a modus operandi of some (repeat: some, not all) startups to:
+The GrabGas controversy last week didn't really come as a surprise, as it seems to be a modus operandi of many (repeat: many, not all) startups.
+It was also last week I stumbled upon an old show re-run on Astro, "Tasteful Life 2" featuring a lady who shares her simple story of selling rice dumpling.

 1. Wow, we are planning on a cool idea to save the world (shhhh)